sha-env/gemini-llm-colab-datascience/README.md

    ```
 2. **Upload the cloned directory to Google Drive**

-   This allows easy access and management from Colab.
+   This ensures easy access and management from Colab.

-3. **Locate to the folder**

-   Locate the notebook file (.ipynb) inside the uploaded folder.
+3. **Open the notebook (.ipynb) in Google Colab**

+   Navigate to the uploaded folder in Drive, right-click the file → Open with → Google Colaboratory

 <hr><br>

 ## Steps to Run

-Once the project is set up, follow these steps in Google Colab:

-1. **Open the .ipynb notebook**

-   Right click the file in Google Drive → Open with → Google Colaboratory
+1. **Open the notebook in Google Colab from your Google Drive**

-2. **Execute the notebook cells sequentially**
+2. **Run the cells sequentially to install dependencies and set up the environment**

-   This will install dependencies, configure the environment, and launch the tools.

 3. **Start experimenting**

-   - Interact with LLM-based tools directly inside the notebook
+   - Interact with LLM-based tools directly inside Colab
-   - Test Gemini API integration for data science workflows
+   - Test Gemini API integration for your data science tasks
-   - Extend or customize the code as needed
+   - Extend and customize workflows for AI-powered projects

 <hr><br>

 ## License